 Legal Informations & CGU

-A small village constructed at the foot of a cliff, 25 km from Rouen, birthplace of writers and impressionist painters as well as a much-appreciated holiday haven for the inhabitants of Rouen.
+130 km from Paris and 25 km from Rouen, a small village, constructed at the foot of a cliff, is a birthplace of writers and impressionist painters as well as a much-appreciated holiday haven for inhabitants of Rouen.

 There is no need to go as far as Rouen to find supermarkets and cinemas.
 The little town of Bourg-Achard, 8 km away, is much nearer and has all shops and amenities.
 Within walking distance, about a kilometre away, are local shops and restaurants.
 As far as leisure pursuits are concerned, there are water sports as well as pedestrian, cycling and horse-riding activities in the forest and speleology in the cliffs.
 A ferry crosses the river Seine.